telerik/teststudio-docs/docs/features/project-settings/element-images.md

 - Enable/Disable scrolling of the page when searching an element by image.

+- Enable/Disable searching the elements by using their image first.
+The setting is used on project level and applies for every test step, unless it is otherwise specified in the <a href="/general-information/test-execution/test-list-settings" target="_blank">Test List Settings</a> or <a href="/features/test-maintenance/test-step-properties" target="_blank">Test Step Properties</a>.

 ## Image Preview

 Enable/Disable displaying the image preview in the Elements Explorer.